 Last summer I finally decided to go and work in another place for the summer.
 So I took a job on an island in the Aegean.
 Coming from an island of the Ionian I couldn’t believe the difference between them.

-That’s the amazing thing about Greece, it has landscapes so different to each other that it almost feels like going to another country.
+That’s the amazing thing about Greece, it has landscapes so different from each other that it almost feels like going to another country.
 My island Lefkas, has a very lush environment full of trees.
 It’s also terribly hot in the summer.
 On the other hand, Naxos (the island in the Aegean) is more like a dry area, where the sun is truly blinding ( their houses were all painted white, which doesn’t really help the situation).
 With a nice breeze, most of the time.

 What they’re most famous for though is their Gruyère cheese and their variety of Potatoes.
 Again, very very tasty.
 Where do all these fit with my potato salad recipe?
 I found these nice and flavorful potatoes and they reminded me of theirs.
-It’s the potato varieties that have a yellowish color, that are tastier.
-This is true, in like 90% of the time.

-How To Make The Greek Potato Salad Recipe:
+How To Make The Greek Potato Salad Recipe

 After they cool down, you mix them with the fresh herbs and lemon-garlic dressing and let it rest in the fridge for a few hours.
 This way you boost the flavor by 100%.